Numerical search for states with constant enstrophy flux over finite time intervals in two-dimensional turbulence

 An ensemble model for turbulence based on states with constant flux in wavenumber space was proposed in Ref.~\cite{Yoshida2022}, hereafter referred to as Y22.
 The model incorporates the phenomenology of the energy cascade~\cite{inRichardson1922, Kolmogorov1941a} at the level of its construction.
 In wavevector space, the energy cascade is expressed as $\Phi_k = \epsilon$, where $\Phi_k$ is the energy flux from the small-wavenumber region $\{\vb*{p}|\ |\vb*{p}|<k\}$ to the large-wavenumber region $\{\vb*{p}|\ |\vb*{p}|\ge k\}$ due to nonlinear interactions in the NS equations, and $\epsilon$ is the energy dissipation rate, independent of $k$.
 The ensemble consists of all states such that $\Phi_k = \epsilon$ for $k_0 \le k \le k_{\mathrm{max}}$ is maintained under inviscid dynamical evolution over a time interval $T$.

-In many direct numerical simulations (DNS) of forced NS equations in periodic boundary boxes, it is observed that the energy flux relaxes under dynamical evolution to a quasi-constant $\Phi_k \sim \epsilon$ in the inertial range, although the inertial range is limited due to computational resources (see, e.g., Ref.~\cite{Ishiharaetal2016}).
+In many direct numerical simulations (DNS) of forced NS equations in periodic boundary boxes, it is observed that the energy flux relaxes under dynamical evolution to a quasi-constant $\Phi_k \sim \epsilon$ in the inertial range, although the inertial range is limited due to computational resources.
+In general, $\epsilon$ depends on time with a characteristic time scale, say $\tau_\epsilon$, reflecting the nature of the large-scale forcing.
+Since the characteristic time scale of turbulence at wavenumber $k$ may be estimated as $\tau(k):=\epsilon^{-1/3}k^{-2/3}$, we may expect quasi-stationarity of the flux $\Phi_k$ for sufficiently large $k$ in the inertial range such that $\tau(k)\ll \tau_\epsilon$.
+(See Ref.~{\cite{BosRubinstein2017}} for corrections arising from the nonstationarity of $\epsilon$.)
+It is indeed observed in DNS that the fluctuation of $\Phi_k$ about $\epsilon$ decreases as $k$ increases, indicating that $\Phi_k=\epsilon$ holds for sufficiently large $k$ with a certain degree of accuracy in an instantaneous turbulent state, and that this relation persists over a finite period of time (see, e.g., Figs.~2 and 3 of Ref.~{\cite{Ishiharaetal2016}}).